downplay/downright/README.md

 Your configuration callback must return an array of menu items (or null or undefined if no menu needs opening).

-Menu items themselves can be defined in three forms:
+Menu items themselves can be defined in various forms:

- - A vanilla string, this will produce a menu label
+ - A vanilla string, this will produce a menu label; can also be any React element
+ - The special string "-" will produce a separator instead
  - An array of two elements, the first is a string label, the 2nd is either a link destination or callback onClick function
  - A plain JavaScript object with the following properties: